Terraplana: 2019–2024: Touring, Olhar Pra Trás and early success

-In 2019, they performed alongside notable Brazilian indie bands such as Terno Rei, Adorável Clichê, and Eliminadorzinho.
-With the outbreak of the COVID-19 pandemic, according to Heuczuk: "That same year we decided to focus on finishing our new album, but due to several setbacks, like the pandemic, it took longer than we expected to release.
-But we believe it arrived at the right time".
+In 2019, they performed alongside Brazilian indie bands including Terno Rei, Adorável Clichê, and Eliminadorzinho.
+With the outbreak of the COVID-19 pandemic in 2020, the group postponed the release of their debut album Olhar Pra Trás, which had been planned for that year.
+However, according to Lourenço, they "never stopped completely: when they couldn't rehearse, they wrote music remotely and came up with other ways to keep the band alive, like producing shirts and general merch".
 That same year, Matheus Teles left the band and was replaced by Cassiano Kruchelski (guitars, vocals).

-The group postponed the release of their debut album Olhar Pra Trás in 2020, which had been planned for that year.
-"But we never stopped completely: when we couldn't rehearse, we wrote music remotely and came up with other ways to keep the band alive, like producing shirts and general merch", said Lourenço.
-In 2020, the group participated in Rock Triste Contra o Coronavírus, a benefit compilation that united 44 Brazilian artists to raise donations for over 15,000 homeless and vulnerable families during the COVID-19 pandemic.
+The group participated in Rock Triste Contra o Coronavírus, a benefit compilation released in 2020 that united 44 Brazilian artists to raise donations for over 15,000 homeless and vulnerable families during the COVID-19 pandemic.
 Terraplana contributed a shoegaze-style cover of Pitty's "Na Sua Estante", with proceeds going to the Movimento de Luta nos Bairros, Vilas e Favelas (MLB).